SOI-Unipr/k8s/README.md

 ### exercise 2 - Namespace
 >Create a new namespace and associate a pod to it.
->Check the namespaces available
+>Check the namespaces/pods available also in the dashboard
->What happen deleting the namespace?
+>how to associate a new pod to namespace

-how to associate the pod to namespace
+>what will happen after deleting the namespace?

 ### exercise 3 - Namespace with LimitRange
 >Create a namespace with limit range.
 >Check the limit on the console
->Change the limit and use the apple command:
+>Change the limit and use the apply command:
 ```sh
 kubectl apply -f 3.pod-with-namespace-and-limit.yaml
 ```